Internet-Draft dns+cbor June 2024

 Name and record type can be elided as they are always "." and OPT (41), respectively [RFC6891].

-The UDP payload size may be the first element as an unsigned integer in the array but it can be elided if it defaults to 512, the maximum allowable size for DNS over UDP [RFC6891].
+The UDP payload size may be the first element as an unsigned integer in the array.
+It MUST be elided if its value is the default value of 512, the maximum allowable size for unextended DNS over UDP (see Sections 2.3.4 and 4.2.1 of [RFC1035]).

 The next element is an array of the options, which are represented two elements each, an unsigned integer, the option code, followed by a byte string, the option data.
 Multiple options alternate between unsigned integer and byte string within the array.